Microsoft/azure-docs.pt-pt/articles/security-center/upcoming-changes.md

 |||

-### <a name="two-further-recommendations-from-apply-system-updates-security-control-being-deprecated"></a>Duas outras recomendações do controlo de segurança "Aplicar atualizações do sistema" que estão a ser depreciadas
+### <a name="two-recommendations-from-apply-system-updates-security-control-being-deprecated"></a>Duas recomendações do controlo de segurança "Aplicar atualizações do sistema" que estão a ser depreciadas

 **Data estimada para a alteração:** abril de 2021